lucadibello/zerotrust-your-home/README.md

 #### 3.3.2.
 Backup notifications

-Leveraging Telegram APIs, the *Restic* is able to notify administrators when a backup operation is completed, when fails (i.e., S3 bucket unavailable) or when it is interrupted (i.e., one or more files are unreadable).
+Leveraging Telegram APIs, the *Restic* is able to notify administrators when a backup operation is completed, when it fails (i.e., S3 bucket unavailable) and when it has been interrupted (i.e., one or more files are unreadable).

 The following image shows all the possible notifications sent by the backup instance.